 The Airwolf support page provides tutorials and walkthroughs for some of the most common tasks.
 Best of all, specific guides are available for every printer the company has ever made.
 If your problem isn’t addressed here, you can also submit a support ticket (and check your ticket’s progress) on the same page.

 So what other support is available?
-Well, there’s a one-year warranty which guarantees a free replacement of any defective parts.
+Well, there’s a one-year warranty which guarantees a replacement free-of-charge if have any defective parts.
 There’s a nasty sting in the tail, though: even if it wasn’t your fault, you have to pay for shipping to and from the repair center.
 Remember: this printer weighs 40lbs.

 This is flat out unreasonable.
 Sure, if the printer cost a few hundred dollars, perhaps it would be justified, but we’re talking about a high-end model here.
 The expectation seems to be that since businesses buy these products, they’ll pay in order to get their workflow back on track as soon as possible.